peterhj/merwyn/docs/design.md

 * good support for implementing custom "black box" boxed types and "primitive" operators

-# the hebb standard library
+# the Merwyn standard library

 * some lessons learned from previous implementations:
   * it is way too much work to support all the needed variations of operators,